 Note 1: The same database and approach has been followed as in Figure 1.

-Furthermore, the number of ground stations being deployed in these bands has also rapidly increased in the last years, together with an increasing number of commercial companies who deploy ground stations all over the world and offer their capacity as a service to all those EO satellite operators who don’t want to deploy their own ground segment.
-This is known as Ground Station as a Service (GSaaS) (see section 3.3.1.1).
+Furthermore, the number of earth stations being deployed in these bands has also rapidly increased in the last years, together with an increasing number of commercial companies who deploy earth stations all over the world and offer their capacity as a service to all those EO satellite operators who don’t want to deploy their own ground segment.
+This is known as Earth Station as a Service or Ground Segment as a Service (GSaaS) (see section 3.3.1.1).

 Figure 4 below shows the number of Earth stations associated to the satellite systems in the band 8 025-8 400 MHz per year of first submission of the corresponding satellite system.